awsdocs/amazon-s3-developer-guide/doc_source/access-policy-language-overview.md

 This page provides an overview of bucket and user policies in Amazon S3 and describes the basic elements of a policy\.
 Each listed element links to more details about that element and examples of how to use it\.

-For a complete list of Amazon S3 actions, resources, and conditions, see [Actions, Resources, and Condition Keys for Amazon S3](list_amazons3.md)\.
+For a complete list of Amazon S3 actions, resources, and conditions, see [Actions, resources, and condition keys for Amazon S3](list_amazons3.md)\.

 ## Policy Language Overview<a name="policy-elements-overview"></a>